scholarslab/scholarslab.github.io/collections/_posts/2018-02-21-transcription-is-complicated.md

 So I want to offer a couple more examples of typographical concerns that came up during my transcription process.
 Unlike extra spaces between words in a line, these issues also more directly impact the kinds of results my analysis aims to produce, as they impact what “counts” as a line or stanza in my model.

 The first has to do with stanza breaks.
 In my day-to-day reading practice, identifying a stanza break usually feels straightforward: lines grouped together in a poem, probably separated by white space.
 Digging a little deeper, [_The Princeton Encyclopedia of Poetry & Poetics_](https://press.princeton.edu/titles/9677.html) begins its entry by defining a stanza as “a unit of poetic lines organized by a specific principle or set of principles” (1358).
-Likewise, [_T__he Oxford Dictionary of Literary Terms_](http://www.oxfordreference.com/view/10.1093/acref/9780199208272.001.0001/acref-9780199208272-e-1080?rskey=bxV0Ev&result=1081) defines a stanza first and foremost as
+Likewise, [_The Oxford Dictionary of Literary Terms_](http://www.oxfordreference.com/view/10.1093/acref/9780199208272.001.0001/acref-9780199208272-e-1080?rskey=bxV0Ev&result=1081) defines a stanza first and foremost as

 <blockquote>A group of verse lines forming a section of a poem and sharing the same structure as all or some of the other sections of the same poem, in terms of the lengths of its lines, its metre, and usually its rhyme scheme.
 In printed poems, stanzas are separated by spaces.